MokuMokuNoMi/Card-Game-RL-Agent/README.md

 Aces are worth 15 points each
 10 to King are worth 10 points each
 2-9 are worth the number it says.
 So a 4 is worth 4 points.

+NOTE: In my implementation of this game, I designed it such that straights *do* need to be in order to count.
+If I were to retrain the agent though, I would probably change this.